Moshe-Immerman/Moshe-Immerman/development-principles.md

 * Optimise for the global value chain, not local problems.

-### Design Principles
+### System Design Principles

 * Make architecture decisions at the last **responsible** moment

 * KISS (Keep it simple stupid)
   * [Gall's Law](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall.27s_law)

-  * E. F. Schumacher: Any intelligent fool can make things bigger and more complex...
+    > **E. F. Schumacher**: Any intelligent fool can make things bigger and more complex...
 It takes a touch of genius - and a lot of courage to move in the opposite direction.

-  * Antoine de Saint Exupéry: It seems that perfection is attained, not when there is nothing more to add, but when there is nothing more to take away.
+    > **Antoine de Saint Exupéry**: It seems that perfection is attained, not when there is nothing more to add, but when there is nothing more to take away.
-  * Dijkstra's Law: "Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
-And to make matters worse: complexity sells better."

 * [Comments](https://martinfowler.com/bliki/CodeAsDocumentation.html) are [code smells](https://martinfowler.com/bliki/CodeSmell.html)